PAD-VC: A Prosody-Aware Decoder for Any-to-Few Voice Conversion

 Audio Samples for Speech Naturalness Test

-Here, we provide audio samples used in our test on speech naturalness, i.e., two synthetic versions (FT-VC and PAD-VC) and a reference obtained by copy synthesis (REF) for eight different text prompts, respectively.
-In addition, we provide samples for PAD-VC + PostProGAN, where a GAN-based post-processing [5] has been applied to the mel spectrograms predicted by PAD-VC.
-This condition was not included in the listening tests.
+Here, we provide audio samples used in our test on speech naturalness, i.e., two synthetic versions (FT-VC and PAD-VC) and a reference utterance obtained by copy synthesis (REF) for eight different text prompts, respectively.
+In addition, we provide samples for PAD-VC + PostProGAN as well as PAD-VC + PostProCFM, where a GAN-based post-processing [5], respectively CFM-based post-processing [6] has been applied to the mel spectrograms predicted by PAD-VC.
+Both of these conditions were not included in the listening tests.
 Please note that the synthetic versions correspond to a different speaker identity than the reference in this test on speech naturalness.

 Audio Samples for Speaker Similarity Test

-Here, we provide audio samples used in our test on speaker similarity, i.e., two synthetic versions (FT-VC and PAD-VC) and a reference obtained by copy synthesis (REF) corresponding to the same speaker identity.
-In addition, we provide samples for PAD-VC + PostProGAN, where a GAN-based post-processing [5] has been applied to the mel spectrograms predicted by PAD-VC.
-This condition was not included in the listening tests.
-Please note that the synthetic versions and the reference correspond to different text prompts in this test on speaker similarity.
+Here, we provide audio samples used in our test on speaker similarity, i.e., two synthetic versions (FT-VC and PAD-VC) and a target speaker sample obtained by copy synthesis (TGT).
+In addition, we provide samples for PAD-VC + PostProGAN as well as PAD-VC + PostProCFM, where a GAN-based post-processing [5], respectively CFM-based post-processing [6] has been applied to the mel spectrograms predicted by PAD-VC.
+Both of these conditions were not included in the listening tests.
+Finally, we also provide the reference utterance REF that was converted to the target speaker voice but also not included in the listening test.

 Acknowledgements